quratulainasim/30-Days-Challenge-Tasks/Day1 README.md

 I imagine a future where building an app is as simple as explaining a good idea clearly, and then working side-by-side with AI to make it real and productive.

 # Self-Test (MCQs)
-1️⃣ What is the main purpose of the AI-Native Era?
+#1️⃣ What is the main purpose of the AI-Native Era?

--a) Replace developers
+- a) Replace developers
--b) Empower developers through AI tools ✔️
+- b) Empower developers through AI tools ✔️
--c) Eliminate coding
+- c) Eliminate coding
--d) Automate testing
+- d) Automate testing

 2️⃣ What defines an AI-driven developer?